vivrana/fb-fs-coding-challenge-ui/loyaltypoints/README.md

 the routes (API endpoint) to be "transactions" to ensure that API is still sees "transactions" as the name, matching the requirement.
 For production code, I'd ensure that we are in alignment for naming conventions before coding.

-I realize that return format of the transactions is not ideal.
+I realize that the return format of the transactions is not ideal.
 As in, current implementation takes a naive approach of returning raw values.
 We may want to massage them to add some some facts and (like the fact that user point redemption/addition happened) as well as to format dates appropriately (Internationalization or other criteria.)
+I'm keeping time in mind and mentioning this as a future ToDo.